AFLplusplus/AFLplusplus/docs/custom_mutators.md

     custom mutator wants to set this number instead on how often it is called for a specific queue entry, use this function.
 This function is most useful if `AFL_CUSTOM_MUTATOR_ONLY` is **not** used.

+- `splice_optout` (optional):

+    If this function is present, no splicing target is passed to the `fuzz` function.
+This saves time if splicing data is not needed by the custom fuzzing function.
+    This function is never called, just needs to be present to activate.

 - `fuzz` (optional):